The Age of Shadows: Critical response

 The film has received critical acclaim.
 On Rotten Tomatoes, it holds an approval rating of 100%, based on 49 reviews with an average rating of 7.3/10.
+The website's consensus reads: "The Age of Shadows justifies its imposing length with a richly detailed period drama whose sprawling size is matched by strong acting, impressive craft, and narrative depth."
 On Metacritic, it holds a weighted average score of 78/100, based on 14 reviews, indicating "generally favorable reviews".

 The Film Stage gave the film a positive review, writes "In short, mainstream audiences should get a kick out of this polished, often exciting patriotist drama.
 But those looking for a deeper, mightier resonance would be well advised to keep their expectations in check."
 The Hollywood Reporter describes the film as "a patriotic costumer" and says, "Several impressive action scenes sustain the tension and electrify this overlong, often hard-to-follow story".
 Variety wrote, "Cult director Kim Jee-woon delivers the goods with an ultra-stylish cloak-and-dagger actioner".
 Screendaily noted that, "Local audiences should respond well to the stirring patriotic sentiment on display here".